Rubus nivalis

-Rubus nivalis, commonly known as snow raspberry, is a species of flowering plant in the rose family.
-It is native to northwestern North America.
+Rubus nivalis, commonly known as snow raspberry, is a North American species of bramble.

 Description

 Rubus nivalis is a small, prickly shrub up to 15 cm tall, with stems creeping along the ground.
 The leaves are evergreen, 6.5 cm long, either simple or with three lobes, rarely divided into three leaflets.

 Blooming from June to September, the flowers are pink or magenta, with five petals.
 The fruit is a red berry with 3–10 drupelets.

 Distribution and habitat

-It is native to British Columbia, Washington, Idaho, Oregon, and far northern California.
+The species is native to northwestern North America.
+It can be found in British Columbia, Washington, Idaho, Oregon, and far northern California.
 It grows in shaded forests and moist soil.